RobTillaart/printHelpers/README.md

 The usability of other values than 1 and 3 are not known.
 Personally I like the multiple of 2 as I get 2 orders of magnitude in the mantissa.
 This is e.g. useful for temperature Celsius or percentages.

+Note: if the parameter **exponentMultiple** is set to zero, the function scieng() will print e.g. x.xxxxxE+00, with the exponent set to zero.
+Although this is technically a bug it could be a feature for someone.
+So I decided to leave this behaviour in the code.

 ### toBytes()